Probiotics appear on store shelves everywhere you go. Many claim to boost immunity, energy levels and even help with weight loss.

 Benefits of Probiotics

 Researchers are still diving deep into the possible benefits of probiotics, both in foods and in supplement form.
-However, we do know probiotics might help prevent and treat yeast infections and urinary tract infections, treat symptoms of irritable bowel syndrome, and reduce cold and flu symptoms.
-(8)
+However, we do know probiotics might help prevent and treat yeast infections and urinary tract infections, and reduce cold and flu symptoms.

 Probiotics can also benefit your digestive system when you’re recovering from an infection that requires antibiotics to treat.

 Doctors will often prescribe probiotics along with antibiotics to prevent diarrhea and other associated gastrointestinal side effects.
-(10) While antibiotics kill off all bacteria in your gut – both good and bad – probiotics replenish your digestive system with healthy bacteria to keep your gut in shape as you heal.
+While antibiotics kill off all bacteria in your gut – both good and bad – probiotics replenish your digestive system with healthy bacteria to keep your gut in shape as you heal (see study in The Journal of Family Practice).

 Keep in mind that probiotic benefits are specific to bacterial strains.
-(11) If you are taking a probiotic for digestive issues like diarrhea, for example, make sure the probiotic you purchase contains Lactobacillus GG.
-(12)
+If you are taking a probiotic for digestive issues like diarrhea, for example, make sure the probiotic you purchase contains Lactobacillus GG, Harvard Health and the Journal of Clinical Gastroenterology report.

 Consult your health care provider before choosing a supplement to make sure you’re introducing the strain that’s going to be most effective for your circumstances.